leon4rd/test/README.md

-## How do you steal a coat?
-You jacket.
+## Why did the melons plan a big wedding?
+Because they cantaloupe!